rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 plane, was brought to Seldovia and it was reported that it had washed ashore about 10 miles from Seldovia.

-He flew Harry White’s plane for two seasons and then bought his own plane – a Stinson, a big radial engine on floats.
+He flew Harry Whiteâ€™s plane for two seasons and then bought his own plane â€“ a Stinson, a big radial engine on floats.
 During his second season with that plane he was hauling gasoline in 5 gallon Blazo boxes up to Jakolof Bay.
 He landed and taxied up to the beach, and jumped out to get someone to help him unload the gas.
 He was away from the plane